airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

     registry: ghcr.io/NAMESPACE
 ```

-If you're using private images, you can authenticate with Kubernetes secrets.
+If your registry requires authentication, you can create a Kubernetes secret and reference it in the Airbyte config:

 1. Create a Kubernetes secret.
 In this example, you create a secret called `regcred` from a config file.
 That file contains authentication information for a private custom image registry.
 [Learn more about Kubernetes secrets](https://kubernetes.io/docs/tasks/configmap-secret/).